dave-hagedorn/bazel-utils/README.md

 load("@com_grail_bazel_toolchain//toolchain:deps.bzl", "bazel_toolchain_dependencies")
 load("@com_grail_bazel_toolchain//toolchain:rules.bzl", "llvm_toolchain")

-# It would be better if these were in one convenience macro, but macos cannot contain undefined symbols
+# It would be better if these were in one convenience macro, but macros cannot contain undefined symbols
 # - these calls have to appear after the load()'s above
 hedron_compile_commands_setup()